lorainelab/bioviz/README.md

 * Distribute Integrated Genome Browser installers (free download),
 * Link to IGB documentation, and
-* Provide a javascript bridge that lets IGB open and display files hosted on external sites (see galaxy.html, bar.html)
+* Implement a javascript bridge that channels data from external sites into IGB

-**Note**: The javascript bridge functionality is the trickiest to test because you'll need to test against copies of the external sites, or some kind of simple mockup of their functionality.
+**Note**: The javascript bridge functionality is the trickiest to test because you'll need to test against live copies or mockups of the external sites.

 To understand bridge code, look at: